 Minnesota: Lead on AI Now, or Miss This Wave.
 Again.

-Minnesota has nine to twelve months to decide whether it competes for the AI founder generation, or sits this one out like it sat out the PC, mobile phone, and the internet.
+States like Minnesota have nine to twelve months to decide whether they compete for AI-founders, or 'sit this one out', like they did the PC, mobile phone, and internet waves.

 In the opening scene of the family classic Rio, a blue macaw sits in a cozy Minnesota bookstore, hot cocoa in hand, watching snow fall outside the window as the neighborhood walks to work.
 It is an unambiguously good life, if insular.
-Coastal friends and colleagues now have a very different impression of our community, one of neighbors resilient under siege.
+With everything that’s happened, Coastal friends and colleagues now have a very different impression of our community, one of neighbors resilient under siege.

 For a recent Bay Area tech transplant, both belong to yesterday’s Minnesota.